Champagne Tastes®

 I was also impressed by how well both the Freeflex and Klash pants held up when hiking through overgrown areas with lots of briars.

-The only con, in my opinion, is that these pants are a little pricier than some on our list.
-But they also held up the best (with no pilling), and fit the best.
+The only con, in my opinion, is that these pants are a little pricier than some on our list, and I wished the Freeflex had zipper pockets.

 Prana Halle II Pants